2.13. Provisions, contingent liabilities and contingent asset

 2.17.
 Commitments

-Commitments Include the amount of purchase order (net of advances) Issued to parties for completion of assets and on account bonds executed with external authorities.
+Commitments include the amount of purchase order (net of advances) issued to parties for completion of assets and on account bonds executed with external authorities.

 2.18.
 Recent accounting pronouncements (Standards issued but not yet effective)

-Ministry of Corporate Affairs (“MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+For the year ended March 31, 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+April 1, 2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statement.

 Risk Management